 Take it from a local.
 And, um...
 If you do have plans to go to davao, go to Samal.
 It's just 5 minutes off the coast and the beaches there are divine.
 You can also go to eden nature park for a whiff of fresh, mountain air...
 Or take a one week trek to the top of mt.
 Apo.
 Seriously, there are like, a hundred of things to do in davao. (dont forget to eat durian.
 If the stench bothers you, buy yourself the durian candies...
-They're heaven in a little plastic wrap) over 7 years ago
+They're heaven in a little plastic wrap) almost 8 years ago

 Andy, why single out "Luzonians" for spreading baseless rumors about Davao?
 You should know that a lot of your city's tourism revenues come from Luzonians.
 In fact, a lot of Luzonians LOVE Davao.